turtlecoin/turtlecoin-docs/docs/guides/mining/CPU-Solo-Mining.md

+---
-# Solo-mining TurtleCoin with your CPU
+title: Solo-mining TurtleCoin
+---

 Solo-mining TurtleCoin means that you, alone, try to find the next block.
 **It is extremely hard, and not recommended** - try our [other guides](Mining) if you want a more steady flow of TRTL.